Fox Islands (Lake Michigan): Recreation

+Criminal history

-In the 1970s, a child pornography ring was discovered operating on North Fox Island.
-The proprietor of the island, Francis Shelden, with help from Dyer Grossman, Adam Starchild, and Gerald Richards, created a fraudulent charity they named Brother Paul's Children's Mission as a cover to fly boys in Shelden's private plane to his island retreat.
-The Detroit Free Press published a feature story in their weekend magazine on Shelden and the island, then published a second story when the crimes were uncovered.
-The crimes have long been suspected to have ties to the Oakland County Child Killer case.
+In 1976, a child pornography ring was discovered to be operating on North Fox Island.
+The proprietor of the island, Francis Shelden, allegedly with help from Dyer Grossman, Adam Starchild, and Gerald Richards, created a fraudulent charity they named Brother Paul's Children's Mission as a cover to fly boys in Shelden's private plane to his island retreat.

+Two suspects were indicted for the North Fox Island sex ring: Shelden and Richards.
+Shelden was never convicted, having fled the United States for the Netherlands in 1976, and was reported dead in 1996.
+Richards, a schoolteacher, served a prison term for child pornography charges and was arrested again on child pornography charges in 1988 before killing himself in 1998.
+The crimes have long been suspected to have ties to the Oakland County Child Killer case, which involved the unsolved murders of four children in 1976–77.
+O.C.C.K. suspect Christopher Busch was a known subscriber to the North Fox Island sex ring, and investigators also believe that the perpetrator of the Oakland County killings could have been someone who victimized the group.

 South Fox Island

 South Fox Island (45.4156°N 85.8463°W) is 13.89 km2 in area, and about 5 mi long and 1.5 mi wide.
 As of 2001, David V. Johnson also owned about two-thirds of South Fox.
 The other third was owned by the state of Michigan, including the two lighthouses on the southern tip of the island.
 There is no ferry service to South Fox, and it has no docks, fuel or sheltered harbor.
 However, a private airport with a 5500 ft private runway can accommodate jet aircraft.

 Two generations of the South Fox Island Light stand at the southern extremity of the island.
 The first, built in 1867, is a brick house with attached tower; the second, a skeletal tower, is the former Sapelo Island Light, which was moved to the site in 1934.
 The Fox Island Lighthouse Association (FILA), a non-profit organization, was formed in 2004 to aid in preservation of the light station structures.

 Johnson built a paved runway and a residence on the southern island; the runway is about 1600 metres long.
 He had originally proposed swapping North Fox Island with the state for the third of South Fox that he did not own, but he settled in 2003 for a consolidation deal which traded 218 acre of state owned land on the southern part of South Fox for 219 acre on the north and central parts of the same island.
 This deal was finalized in March 2003.
+Johnson owns 2204 acre on the isolated 3400 acre Lake Michigan island 25 mi west of the Leelanau County coast.